After last week's win against Georgia, Missouri was suddenly in control of the SEC East. Now, its indisputable.

-The Tigers controlled the Florida offense Saturday and, coupled with losses by both Georgia and South Carolina, the Tigers have a two-game lead on everyone else in the SEC East.
+The Tigers controlled the Florida offense Saturday and coupled with losses by both Georgia and South Carolina, the Tigers have at least a two-game lead on everyone else in the loss column in the SEC East.

 We all saw that coming, right?

 Let's start with the division leaders, who smashed the Gators 36-17.
 Florida managed just one offensive touchdown all day while Maty Mauk, starting in place of the injured James Franklin stepped in and threw for a touchdown and ran for another.
 There was a poor throw that led to an interception and a couple of plays that were also indicative of Mauk's lack of experience, but we'll say this; it's not a stretch to think that the six-foot Mauk could be Chase Daniel 2.0.
 Daniel led Tigers to 3o wins in his three seasons as Mizzou's QB.

 Against Tennessee, South Carolina faced fourth and two on its own 26 with 2:55 to play, and coach Steve Spurrier couldn't decide to go for it or not with a one point lead.
 Spurrier used both of his timeouts remaining before he decided to punt the football.

 As soon as Tennessee got the ball -- and aided by this incredible catch by Marquez North -- the Volunteers drove to the three yard line and were able to run the clock down to three seconds left for Michael Palardy's short field goal for the 23-21 Volunteer win and South Carolina's second loss of the season.

 Oh, and on their penultimate drive, the Gamecocks lost quarterback Connor Shaw to a left knee injury.
 Also lost?
 Georgia.
 The Bulldogs were utterly hapless in the fourth quarter at Vanderbilt in its 31-27 loss.